 Everyone has a story, and I’ve found that the best stories are littered with anecdotes about failure, adversity, and struggle.
 Everyone faces challenges that shape their lives, whether they live in the ghetto with their single mom or are being raised by a nanny while their wealthy parents traveled the globe.
 While some individuals may choose to view themselves and victims of a broken system, uncaring parents, or plain bad luck, others seek to overcome these obstacles.

 Each of us, in one form or another, has experienced devastation.
-A medical student can’t pass his board exams, a teenager is sent to prison for selling drugs to support his family, a young couples loses their toddler to cancer, or a women experiences sexual harassment in the workplace.
+A medical student can’t pass his board exams, a teenager is sent to prison for selling drugs to support his family, a young couple loses their toddler to cancer, or a women experiences sexual harassment in the workplace.
 In all of these instances, pain and loss can become the catalyst for setting out on one’s own personal hero’s journey.

 “A hero is no braver than an ordinary man, but he is brave five minutes longer.” — Ralph Waldo Emerson